 Lisa volunteered as a Lay Chaplain for patients and families utilizing the services of Hospice Hawaii.
 The end of a marriage through divorce can be as traumatic as the end of a marriage due to death of a spouse, and Lisa has invaluable experience in handling both of these events with empathy, patience, and compassion.

-Lisa serves as Immediate Past President of the Hawaii Chapter of the Association for Conflict Resolution (ACR Hawaii).
-The mission of ACR Hawaii is sponsor alternative dispute resolution-related trainings and events to enhance the development of Peacemakers not only locally, but also on the U.S. mainland and internationally.
-Lisa is also Co-Chair of the Alternative Dispute Resolution Section of the Hawaii State Bar Association.
+Lisa is Past President of Conflict Resolution Alliance (formerly known as the Hawaii Chapter of the Association for Conflict Resolution), where she has been serving on its Board of Directors for the past seven years.
+The mission of Conflict Resolution Alliance is to sponsor alternative dispute resolution-related trainings and events to enhance the development of Peace-builders not only locally, but also on the U.S. mainland and internationally.
+In December 2018, The Mediation Center of the Pacific honored Lisa and her fellow Conflict Resolution Alliance Board members with its Peacemaker Award.
+Lisa has also been a Co-Chair of the Alternative Dispute Resolution Section of the Hawaii State Bar Association since January 2015, where Lisa has helped coordinate dozens of Mediation and Collaborative Practice workshops to help sharpen skills for alternative dispute resolution practitioners.

-Immediately Below: Governor David Ige presents to 2016 Association for Conflict Resolution Hawaii Chapter President Lisa Jacobs a Proclamation naming October 20, 2016 as Hawaii Conflict Resolution Day.
+Immediately Below: Governor David Ige presents to 2016 Conflict Resolution Alliance President Lisa Jacobs a Proclamation naming October 20, 2016 as Hawaii Conflict Resolution Day.

 Lisa is a member of the International Academy of Collaborative Professionals (IACP), and has been consulted on numerous occasions by the IACP Board of Directors and the IACP Executive Director for guidance on integrating Collaborative Divorce Practice and training and learning opportunities with local Hawaiian culture and customs.